 CSB/SJU students take one course (Study Abroad Seminar) from their CSB/SJU faculty director.
 The second course required for all students is the Australian History and Culture course, taught by a UNDA faculty member.
 Finally, students choose three courses from the Academic Course Catalog at UNDA.
 This combination of courses makes UNDA a great selection for most CSB/SJU students.
 Exact course offerings at UNDA are available only a few months before the semester begins, however courses tend to be repeated from year to year.
 Students can consult past Academic Course Catalogs for more information about potential course offerings.

 Please note that not every course is offered every semester, but you can get a good idea of what courses are typcially offered by exploring the course catalogs above.
-All UNDA courses are preapproved to fulfill the various requirements of the CSB/SJU Common Curriculum.
+All UNDA courses are preapproved to fulfill the various requirements of the CSB/SJU Common Curriculum to the left side of the UNDA course name and number.
 Students wishing to earn credit towards their major or minor will need to seek approval from their department chair during the pre-departure process.
-The CSB/SJU Psychology Depatment has already vetted all UNDA courses and determined how these will count towards your degree.
-If you are interested in psychology, you can explore these options here.
+The CSB/SJU Psychology, Communication, & Environmental Studies Depatments has already vetted all UNDA courses and determined how these will count towards your degree found in the above Course Catalog.

 Students have full access to all university academic resources and supports including the library, computer labs, academic resource center, writing lab, tutoring office and more.